War

 Editor's note: This is a developing story and is being updated.

-Russian forces launched a drone attack on Kyiv overnight on Feb.
-5, injuring at least one person, local officials reported.
+More recently, Russian forces launched a drone attack on Kyiv overnight on Feb.
+5, injuring at least two people, local officials reported.

 After a short pause in strikes on Kyiv at the request of U.S. President Donald Trump, Russia has resumed attacks on the capital in recent days as residents continue to contend with freezing temperatures.